 Chicken is the most popular meat to cook Massaman curry with but beef, lamb and mutton are equally common in Thailand.

 Bone-in chicken (or beef) is preferred over meat alone since the bone will release more flavor to the curry.
-Braising will extract flavor just like the process of making stocks.
+Braising the bone will extract flavor just like the process of making stocks.

 Use beef instead of chicken.
-Chicken can be substituted with beef, but you need to braise it longer until it is soft and tender.
-You may also consider to boil the beef (bone-in) in a separate pot for ten minutes, skim off the scum floating on the surface and then only transfer to the pot to braise with other ingredients.
+You can use this same recipe to make beef massaman curry, but you need to braise the beef longer until it is soft and tender.
+Blanch the beef (bone-in) in a separate pot for ten minutes, skim off the scum floating on the surface and then only transfer to the pot to braise with other ingredients.

 If you want to serve the Massaman curry immediately, you can braise the chicken for fifteen minutes, add the potatoes and continue for another 20 minutes.
 By doing this, the chicken and potatoes will cook to the right level at the same time.